mff-uk/sparqless/docs/usage.md

 # Usage guide

 This page will explain how to set up SPARQLess for a given SPARQL endpoint, step-by-step.
+If you want to use SPARQLess as a black box, you may prefer to use the Docker image instead, as described [here](docker.md).

 ## Installing dependencies